content-left-bg.png

 • Proof of Aboriginal or Torres Strait Islander descent

-• Proof of enrolment for Semester 1, 2024 (may be included on the unofficial academic transcript) or copy of confirmation of your application to commence tertiary studies OR other enrolment documentation
+• Proof of enrolment for semester 1, 2025 (may be included on the unofficial academic transcript) or copy of confirmation of your application to commence tertiary studies, or other enrolment documentation

 • Resume/curriculum vitae